 Sustainable tourism became an important subject since the number of tourists increased and their actions started to impact the places they visit.
-A large number of travelers in one place affect the lives of those living there and the whole environment.
+A large number of travellers in one place affect the lives of those living there and the whole environment.
 Even though tourism is an important way to raise the economy of an area, bad management can create imbalances.

 So what does sustainable tourism mean?

 Sustainable tourism is one that establishes a balance between the environmental, economic, and socio-cultural aspects of tourism development.
 It respects and supports the local communities, it takes care of the environment and nature, offering travellers an experience rather than just a visit.
 It is the only way to make sure that we enjoy the beautiful places in this world and also let our children enjoy them.

 Sustainable tourism in Romania was not a focus until recently.
 Romania is a destination on the rise, so we don’t face a large number of tourists yet.
 But every year it becomes more known around the world and some places started to be very busy (Bran castle for example).
 But tourism is a great way for economic growth so we need to prepare to take advantage of it, keeping in mind the fact that it needs to be a healthy growth!